-Nail Your Email UX and Design with These Tips for Best Practices
+Tips for Email UX and Design Best Practices

 By Nout Boctor-Smith

 I only have 50 milliseconds to grab your attention.

 The same holds true when you go to capture a user’s attention in an email.

 User experience (UX) is important, and while there is ample content out there for anyone interested in learning more about web UX, there seems to be less when it comes to email marketing UX.

 Email UX is often forgotten, ignored, or treated like the red-headed step child (no offense, red heads).
 Poorly designed emails can lead to fewer conversions, lost revenue and erosion of brand trust.
 After a lot of reading and research, I’ve compiled my best advice for good UX in emails.
 While I won’t be getting into email accessibility, I’ll be exploring how to create the best UX for your email subscribers, focusing on the email content instead of the whole subscriber journey.

 Email UX is about keeping the email as simple and honest as possible.
 What do I mean by simple?
 It doesn’t include any extra information, images or text than it needs in order to achieve its goal (usually with a single click).
 What about honesty?
 The content in the email isn’t fake, disingenuous, or a bait and switch.

 The most successful emails make it easy for the user to consume and act upon your content.

 Most emails have a handful of elements that work together to achieve a click.
 If one element is out of place, it can impact all the work you’ve put into the other elements and can dilute your chances for a click or conversion.